SnowBroScott/possibly-a-hero-canonical/decision-log.md

 DECISION: Run Camera Transition — Visual and Mechanical Structure

-Every run opens in a low-to-the-ground third-person perspective.
-The intro scene plays — third person, brief, cinematic.
-Hero arrives via their class movement type.
+Every run opens with a brief third-person cinematic intro.
+The hero arrives via their class movement type.
 Camera swings up to isometric offset play mode.
 The city layer operates on a separate camera (top-down or angled).
 Third-person assets are scoped to the brief intro sequence only; the isometric offset angle handles all run gameplay.

 DATE: May 3, 2026